 She found summer in the bones.
 Natalie liked to say that to her students the first time they identified pollen embedded in a fossilized bone.
 She sat at a picnic table scraping off dried matter from a mandible she hoped to later reconnect to the skull.
 The pollen was deep, plentiful, scattered around the molars.
 She could tell a lot about the old woman from the pollen, like her diet, location, the time of year she died.
 Natalie felt like the old woman's caretaker across time, and she worked with impeccable care to salvage the remains.

 Summer was evident in the sweet air fragranced by the magnolias, or the green lawns reaching to her neighbors' houses, the lethargic way her husband rocked in the hammock reading, or the adventurous spirit her daughter took to the woods.
-It was present in the bird song and cricket chat, the butterflies and ice cream truck appearing in the afternoons, or even in the ease that Natalie approached her work without a deadline—a summer very unlike her ancient companion's.
+It was present in the bird song and cricket chat, the butterflies and ice cream truck appearing in the afternoons, or even in the ease with which Natalie approached her work without a deadline—a summer very unlike her ancient companion's.

 Most likely a peasant, her tenth century Japanese counterpart would've known hard labor in the fields.
 She'd have had little if any education, and she would've experienced brutality at the hand of her husband or lord, all which Natalie discerned from her bones.
 And there was more.
 The old woman would've given birth to children in succession and been subjected to famine and malnutrition.
 A hard life right up until the summer she died.